compactcode/compaction/README.markdown

 # What is compaction?

-Compaction is a Flex library that aims to provide reusable solutions to common problems that Flex developers face.
+Compaction is an unobtrusive Flex library designed to make creating forms easier.

 # How do I use it?